readwritetools/rwt-favorites/readme.md

 When browsing for information, it's common to glance over page after page of "not quite what I'm looking for" stuff.
-When you finally discover the gem you're looking for, you naturally don't want to loose it.
+When you finally discover the gem you're looking for, you naturally don't want to lose it.

 Saving that page to your browser's list of favorites is a common way to keep track of important URLs.
 Unfortunately, the browser's list of favorites tends to